Sarama Resources (CVE:SWA) Shares Up 25% – Time to Buy?

-Sarama Resources Ltd (CVE:SWA – Get Free Report) shares were up 25% during mid-day trading on Saturday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-Approximately 802,021 shares traded hands during trading, an increase of 456% from the average daily volume of 144,364 shares.
+Sarama Resources Ltd (CVE:SWA – Get Free Report)’s stock price traded up 25% on Saturday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+802,021 shares were traded during trading, an increase of 456% from the average session volume of 144,364 shares.
 The stock had previously closed at C$0.04.

 Sarama Resources Ltd, an exploration stage company, engages in the sourcing, exploration, and development of gold deposits in West Africa.
 It explores for gold.
 The company holds 100% interest in the Sanutura Project covering an area of approximately 1,420 square kilometers; and 18% interest in the Karankasso Project covering an area of approximately 750 square kilometers located in Burkina Faso.